becodeorg/Workshop-BeCode-antwerp/README.md

 - Replace the placeholder text with info about you / a made up company / ...
 - Add your own css file and make some changes.
 - Add images to your webpage.
+- Finished and proud of your webpage?
+Talk to a coach to host your website online.